-- If you splashed money on flowers, what about donating your wedding flowers to a nursing home?
+- If you splashed money on flowers, what about donating your wedding flowers to a nursing home or a hospital?
 They could bring a smile or two instead of being chucked away.

 We love technology, too.
-But not when it comes to wedding speeches, I am sorry.
-There’s just something really off when a bride, groom or anyone else who is having a speech is reading it from their phones.
-The old pen and paper is still very much appreciated by everyone listening.
-You could actually keep that in a keepsake box for your children to get inspired from!
+But not when it comes to wedding speeches.
+There’s just something really off when a bride, groom, or anyone else who is having a speech is reading it from their phones.
+The old pen and paper are still very much appreciated by everyone listening.
+You could actually keep that in a keepsake box for your children to read one day!

-No matter how much money you’ve invested in the venue, food, vendors, if your reception has nothing exciting, people won’t have much to remember.
+No matter how much money you’ve invested in the venue, food, vendors, if your reception has nothing happening, people won’t have much to remember.

 Wouldn’t you want your friends and family to remember your day by how fun it all was?
 And how often do you get your best friends all in one place?
 One thing I’ve learned, no matter the age, people love to have fun and they’re always up for games and for striking a silly pose!

-Here’s some ideas on how to make your wedding day stick in people’s minds:
+These are just a few ideas on how to make your wedding day memorable for your guests: